|

 propaganda with the end result that the bitterness in people took to

-the streets which was keenly fueled with horrific stories and
+the streets which was keenly fuelled with horrific stories and

 half-truths.
 One true story about the appalling death of 500